jolau/TempDAQ/README.md

 ### Status led
 If the status led is enabled in config, it will glow when running:
 - Constant glow: app is started, but not yet fully initialized
-- Slow blinking: app is running normally, waiting for next acquisition
+- Slow blinking (on time=0.1s, off time=0.1s): app is running normally, waiting for next acquisition
-- Fast blinking: temperature acquisition is happening
+- Fast blinking (on time=1s, off time=1s): temperature acquisition is happening

 ## Config file
 Short primer on syntax of yaml: https://learnxinyminutes.com/docs/yaml/